Rcbash/Financial_Calculator_App/README.md

 # Financial Management App 📱

-A native Android application built with Java, designed to help users manage their finances.
-This app features an EMI calculator and a persistent expense tracker.
+A native Android app for financial calculations and expense tracking, built with Java, Room DB, and Material Design.

 ## 📸 Screenshots